Testosterone: Mammalian studies

 Studies conducted in rats have indicated that their degree of sexual arousal is sensitive to reductions in testosterone.
 When testosterone-deprived rats were given medium levels of testosterone, their sexual behaviours (copulation, partner preference, etc.) resumed, but not when given low amounts of the same hormone.
 Therefore, these mammals may provide a model for studying clinical populations among humans with sexual arousal deficits such as hypoactive sexual desire disorder.

 Every mammalian species examined demonstrated a marked increase in a male's testosterone level upon encountering a novel female.
 The reflexive testosterone increases in male mice is related to the male's initial level of sexual arousal.

 In non-human primates, it may be that testosterone in puberty stimulates sexual arousal, which allows the primate to increasingly seek out sexual experiences with females and thus creates a sexual preference for females.
 Some research has also indicated that if testosterone is eliminated in an adult male human or other adult male primate's system, its sexual motivation decreases, but there is no corresponding decrease in ability to engage in sexual activity (mounting, ejaculating, etc.).

 In accordance with sperm competition theory, testosterone levels are shown to increase as a response to previously neutral stimuli when conditioned to become sexual in male rats.
 This reaction engages penile reflexes (such as erection and ejaculation) that aid in sperm competition when more than one male is present in mating encounters, allowing for more production of successful sperm and a higher chance of reproduction.

 Males

 In men, higher levels of testosterone are associated with periods of sexual activity.

 Men who watch a sexually explicit movie have an average increase of 35% in testosterone, peaking at 60–90 minutes after the end of the film, but no increase is seen in men who watch sexually neutral films.
-Men who watch sexually explicit films also report increased motivation, competitiveness, and decreased exhaustion.
+Men who watch sexually explicit films also report increased motivation and competitiveness, and decreased exhaustion.
 A link has also been found between relaxation following sexual arousal and testosterone levels.